 Entergy has a number of small sources that individually and collectively are de minimus in nature, as noted in the IMPRD.
-Nonetheless, Entergy did update all of those small sources' emissions for its 2012 GHG Inventory except air conditioning/cooling refrigerant emissions, which were a carryover from past years.
-Sources that were updated included small stationary fossil; mobile combustion from company fleets; CH_4 from natural gas transmission and distribution; and SF_6 from electricity transmission and distribution.
-Back-up data and explanations were provided for each of these sources and checked by ICF against the GHG assertion.
-Telephone calls were held with Entergy's Environmental Manager to discuss the methods used and data employed in the updates.
+All other sources (except for small stationary combustion, indicated above) were carryover from past years, with the only updates being revisions to the global warming potential (GWP) based on recent EPA guidance released in early 2014.
+These sources included mobile combustion from company fleets; CH_4 from natural gas transmission and distribution; SF_6 from electricity transmission and distribution; and HFC emissions from Entergy facilities and vehicles.
+Back-up data and explanations had been provided in earlier years for each of these sources and checked by ICF against the GHG assertion.